airladon/ThisIGet/src/js/views/information/privacy.md

 ## Summary <a name="summary"></a>

-There are two types of users for this website

-* Registered users - users who have created an account with www.thisiget.com and are logged in
-* Anonymous users - users without an account, or, who have an account but are not logged in

-All users (registered and anonymous) can access all learning content on this website.
-When using the website, data provided by the browser such as browser type and version, IP address and sometimes the type of device the browser is on is collected by the website to understand and optimize website use and performance.
+You can access all content on this website anonymously, sharing only the default information provided by your browser.
+This information includes browser type and version, IP address and sometimes the type of device the browser is on.
+It is used by the website to understand and optimize website use and performance, but not to identify you.

-If a user wants to rate content, then an account needs to be created, and the user needs to be logged into the account (registered user).
-A registered user needs to provide a unique username, a password and a valid email address.
-When logged into an account, data such as login time, content ratings and rating times are collected.
-This data is collected for
+If you want to rate content, then an account needs to be created, and you need to be logged into the account.
+To create an account, you need to provide a valid username, email address and password.
+This information is used to manage your account, and ensures only you can access your content ratings.
+You can provide any valid username, email address and password, and thus remain anonymous.

-* Future reference to the user - they can see what they have liked and what they haven’t
-* Anonymous aggregation for rating summaries shown to all users
-* As analytics to understand how many active users there are for website optimization and performance

-Usernames, email addresses and passwords are never stored directly.
-Instead, they are stored with a combination of encryption and hashing (a one-way process that converts characters like a password into a unique set of different characters from which the password cannot be extracted).
-For more information on how data is stored securely, see [security]().
+When you have an account, and are logged in, additional information including when you created the account, when you last logged in, and content rating information is stored.
+This information is used for account management, helping the website understand how many active users there are for performance optimization, allowing you to see your ratings of content in the future, and provding statistcal summaries of content to all users.

+You information is never sold to third parties, and would only be shared to comply with the law.

 ## What data is collected? <a name="whatdataiscollected"></a>

-This section details the data that is collected by the website.

 ### Log Data

-Like many website operators, we collect information that your browser sends whenever you visit the website.
-This Log Data may includes information such as
+Like many website operators, information that your browser sends whenever you visit the website is automatically collected.
+This Log Data may include information such as

 * your computer's Internet Protocol ("IP") address
 * browser type
 * browser version
 * the pages of the website that you visit
 * the time and date of your visit
-* the time spent on those pages and other statistics.
+* the time spent on those pages and other statistics

-This data is used for fixing problems with the website, or determining which pages are visited more frequently for website optimization.
+This data is used for site maintenance and optimization such as fixing problems with the website, or determining which pages are visited more frequently.

 If you create an account, this data is not linked to your account and remains anonymous.